cloudeteer/terraform-governance/docs/Development - Terraform Style Guide.md

 ---
 ```

-## Examples
+### Examples

+#### Mandatory usage example

-- Every module must include at least one example in `./examples/usage/main.tf` and provide a description in `./examples/usage/main.md`.
+Every module must include at least one example in `./examples/usage/main.tf` and provide a description in `./examples/usage/main.md`.

+#### Test examples

-- Ensure that examples are tested with corresponding tests located in `./tests/examples/`.
+Ensure that examples are tested with corresponding tests located in `./tests/examples/`.

-- All examples should include `test_override.tf`, specifying providers and overriding the `source` to `../..` to ensure testing uses the current codebase.
+All examples should include `test_override.tf`, specifying [`required_version`](https://developer.hashicorp.com/terraform/language/terraform#terraform-required_version) and overriding the `source` to `../..` to ensure testing uses the current codebase.

-## Linting

-- Use `TFLint` for linting, adhering to best practices from both default and custom rules.
-- Exceptions are allowed for `./examples`, but these exceptions must be documented in the `tflint.examples.hcl` configuration file.
-- The `TFLint` configuration must match the global configuration file used in CI tests.

 ## Testing

 There are three levels of testing:

-1. **Examples**
-2. **Local**
-3. **Remote**

-### Testing Guidelines

-- **Examples/Local**: Use `mock_provider` for local tests.
-All tests must be able to run without an active session on any cloud provider.
-- **Remote**: Executes real deployments using real providers.
-Sensitive information (e.g., `subscription_id` for Azure) must be passed via environment variables and must not be hardcoded into the module tests.
-- Mocks must be stored in `./{examples,local,remote}/mocks`.
-Each mock should be defined in its own file, named after the resource being mocked.
+1. Example tests in `./tests/examples/`
+2. Local tests in `./tests/local/`
+3. Remote tests in `./tests/remote/`

-### Test Naming Conventions
+### Naming Conventions

 - Test files should be named `main.tftest.hcl` unless split into multiple files.
 - Labels within `run {}` blocks must clearly describe the test, using `should` or `expect` (e.g., `should_fail_with_no_subnet_id`).

-## Pre-Commit Hooks

-- Use pre-commit hooks to ensure code is valid, formatted, and documented before committing.
-- Every module must include a `.pre-commit.yaml` file matching the [global configuration](../pre-commit-config.yaml).
-This is enforced during CI tests.

-## GitHub Module CI

-- Every module must use the standard reusable GitHub Actions workflow at `cloudeteer/terraform-governance/.github/workflows/module-ci.yaml` for CI testing.

-## Renovate

-- Each module repository must include a `renovate.json` configuration, which is validated against the [global configuration](../renovate-default.json).

-## Community Docs

-- Each repository must include a `CONTRIBUTING.md` file linking to the [global contributing guidelines](../CONTRIBUTING.md).

-## License

-- All public modules must include a valid `LICENSE` file.
-The default license for CLOUDETEER is MIT.
+### Explicit `command`

+Always define the `command` in a `run {}` block, even if you intend to use the default `apply` command.

+### Mock Providers

+Use `mock_provider`s for "example" and "local" tests only.
+All tests must be runnable without an active session on any cloud provider.

+### Mock Provider Data

+Mocks must be stored in `tests/mocks/` or `.tests/{examples,local,remote}/mocks/`.
+Each mock should be defined in its own file, named after the resource being mocked.
+If there are few mocks, it's acceptable to store them in a single `main.tfmock.hcl` file, where blocks should be ordered alphabetically first by block type, then by block label.

+### Mocking UUIDs

+When [mocking](https://developer.hashicorp.com/terraform/language/tests/mocking) UUIDs, always use `00000000-0000-0000-0000-000000000000` as the mock value to make it clear in the `terraform` command output that this is a mocked value.

+### Remote Tests

+Tests in `./tests/remote/` execute real deployments using actual providers—no mock providers are allowed.
+Sensitive information (e.g., `subscription_id` for Azure) must be passed via environment variables and must not be hardcoded into the module tests.